Summer Course 15: Telling a better story – why Faith and Science belong together

 The course will be held at Lucy Cavendish College, Lady Margaret Road, Cambridge, CB3 0BU.
 Click here to obtain further details about the College.

 Lucy Cavendish College is set in its own private grounds just off the Lady Margaret Road, within walking distance of Cambridge City Centre, the celebrated "Backs" and the other University Colleges.
-It is located a few hundred metres from St. Edmund's College, the home of the Faraday Institute.
+It is located a few hundred metres from the Woolf Building, the home of the Faraday Institute.

 Lucy Cavendish College is just off the Madingly Road, a main ring road for Cambridge.
 It is within easy access of the M11 and A14 and has on-site parking.
 The College is a short taxi-ride from the train and bus stations.
 Airport coach or train from Stansted Airport (the most convenient airport for Cambridge) takes 30-40 minutes.